Derathelion/Capstone/Technical Technique Presentation .md

 ## Implementation Plan
 - Day 1.
 Get a sample Data
 - Day 2.
 Load the data to pandas using jupyter notebook and execute your code.
-- Entire presentaion was done in Python using Pandas in Jupyter notebook.
+- Entire presentation was done in Python using Pandas in Jupyter notebook.
 - Two Practice sessions and one dry run

 ## Conclusion